themarquisdesheric/booklist-redux/README.md

 # booklist-redux
-An app to manage books I'm planning to read
+An app to manage the books in my life